thisdot/starter.dev/starters/vue3-apollo-quasar/README.md

 ### Example Components

-- Vue 'hello world' API endpoint `https://api.starter.dev/graphql`.
-- Greeting component `FetchMessage` located in `src/components/FetchMessage/FetchMessage.vue` that uses Vue Apollo to fetch data from the example hello endpoint.
-- An example Counter component `NumberCounter` located in `src/components/NumberCounter/NumberCounter.vue`
-- Both example components have co-located tests and stories.

-Vue components are split up into multiple files:

-- `.ts` files contain TypeScript logic for the component.
-Not all components actually need logic, but this file is still required as it's where the HTML template and SCSS styles are linked to the component.
+#### File structure

+We use multiple files to implement this:

+- `.vue` files contain the Vue component (along with its custom CSS whenever applicable and scripts)
 - `.spec.ts` files are optional files that contain automated tests for the component.
 These tests are written to work with Karma and Jasmine.
 - `.stories.js|ts` files are optional files containing stories for the component.
 These files help us visualize the different states the component can have in Storybook.

+---

+This kit inclludes 2 components to demonstate how you can best utilize this kit and its technologies:

+- Greeting component `FetchMessage` located in `src/components/FetchMessage/FetchMessage.vue` that uses Vue Apollo to fetch data from the example hello endpoint.

+  - Utilizes Vue Apollo to retrieve data from the GraphQL endpoint located at `https://api.starter.dev/graphql`
+  - The unit test for the `FetchMessage` component can be found in `tests/unit/FetchMessage.spec.ts`.
+The tests check that the component:
+    - Mounts to the DOM
+    - Fetches data from the given GraphQL endpoint
+    - Displays the data fetched from the GraphQL endpoint

+- Counter component `NumberCounter` located in `src/components/NumberCounter/NumberCounter.vue`
+  - The unit test for the `NumberCounter` component can be found in `tests/unit/NumberCounter.spec.ts`.
+The test checks that the component:
+    - Has an increment button
+    - Has a decrement button
+    - Has a reset button
+    - Displays a counter value that starts at 0
+    - Increments the counter value by 1 when the increment button is clicked
+    - Decrements the counter value by 1 when the increment button is clicked
+    - Resets the value of the counter to 0 when the reset button is clicked

 ### CLI (Recommended)